 Use the 2008 Economic Stimulus Act to automate

-Generally a qualifying taxpayer can elect to treat the cost of certain property as an expense and deduct it in the year the property is placed in service, rather than depreciating it over several years.
-Such property is frequently referred to as section 179 property—named after the section related to such property in the Internal Revenue Code.
+– Generally a qualifying taxpayer can elect to treat the cost of certain property as an expense and deduct it in the year the property is placed in service, rather than depreciating it over several years.
+Such property is frequently referred to as section 179 property, after the relevant section in the Internal Revenue Code.